kyma-project/kyma/docs/02-get-started/03-deploy-expose-microservice.md

 You already know how to [deploy](02-deploy-expose-function.md#create-a-function) and [expose a Function](02-deploy-expose-function.md#expose-the-function).
 Let's now do the same with a container microservice.
 We'll use the Kyma example [`orders-service`](https://github.com/kyma-project/examples/blob/master/orders-service/README.md) for this.

 >**NOTE:** Learn why you want sidecar and how to enabled them.
-Follow [Istio sidecars in Kyma and why you want them](../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md) and [Default Istio setup in Kyma](../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md)
+Follow [Istio sidecars in Kyma and why you want them](../01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md), [Default Istio setup in Kyma](../01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and [Enable automatic Istio sidecar proxy injection](../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)

 ## Deploy the microservice

 First, let's create a Deployment that provides the microservice definition and lets you run it on the cluster.